noe-alejandro/textInImage/README.md

 python3 insert-text.py image.jpg hidden-message.txt
 ```

 When the program completes, there will be an image file that contains the embedded text at the project root folder.
-The image will contain its original file name, but the file extension will be **PNG**.
+The image will contain its original file name, but with the file extension as **PNG**

 **Example**
 ```